 Fellows then work in nonprofit organizations and government agencies working on hunger and poverty policies at the national level.
 During their time in D.C., Fellows complete research, outreach, advocacy, and public education projects that support national policy initiatives.
 They also meet regularly for professional development trainings.

 CHC recruits thoughtful individuals who are committed to social justice and anti-racism, enthusiastic about participating in the fellowship community, and easily able to adjust to new situations.
-Applicants should have some experience with anti-hunger or anti-poverty work and must be citizens or permanent legal residents of the United States.
+Applicants should have some experience with anti-hunger or anti-poverty work.

-Fellows receive a living stipend, health insurance, and housing support during the course of the Fellowship.
+Fellows receive a financial package and housing support during the course of the Fellowship.
 Upon completion, Fellows receive an end of service award and become part of the Emerson Hunger Fellows alumni community and professional network.

 — Michael Stoops: National Coalition for the Homeless